manju690/ANS/wiUpdatingRoles.md

  ![Figure 1](Picture8.png)

 ## Stage 2.3
+     - under resource folder we will find "role.txt".
-     - Click on  export the file and do the changes and then Import the file.
+     - We should export this file and add/edit the tag by following key|value format and then upload the same by cliking on update option as given in screenshot.
      - Keep the file name same , If we change the file name the code will get changed.
      - After importing the file click on Save.